whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 My short time with the Ashaninka in 2015 was utterly magical and changed my life.
 An Englishman named Mike had been visiting the Ashaninka yearly for 35 years and respected them deeply, and when he saw that I would respect them too, he invited me to join him.
 He told me, "you will spend the rest of your life figuring out lessons to learn from these people."**

-What I've learned is nothing short of revolutionary for those of us not living this way now.

-Part One of this book is about the first lesson: _Integrity, bravery, generosity, service, and intimate connection with the Earth -- these are who we really are as humans_.
-Discrimination, hatred, greed, corruption, and exploitation are not part of human nature, they're not inevitable, and whole nations of people can live without them.
-Part Two explores _how we lost our way_, why some cultures are stuck with these troubles generation after generation.
-Part Three calls for _The Deepest Revolution_: our current unhealthy cultures must change, and it will take tremendous integrity, generosity, and bravery to do it.

 ### Meet the Ashaninka

 Before we entered Ashaninka territory, Mike said to expect exceptional generosity.
 But nothing prepared me for what I found.
 Everywhere I went, no matter what was happening, I was constantly offered food, drink, a place to rest, and a chance to join their feasts and entertainment, and generally invited into their culture as if I weren't a strange white American man who didn't even speak their language.
 They just welcomed me without asking anything in return.